-This Plan provides an overview of cultural resources identification, consultation, and National Register of Historic Places (NRHP) eligibility evaluation work completed to date for the Project.
+Summary This Plan provides an overview of cultural resources identification, consultation, and

+National Register of Historic Places (NRHP) eligibility evaluation work completed to date for the Project.
 The Plan identifies actions that will be completed to satisfy the terms of the PA, including strategies for the avoidance, minimization, and mitigation of historic properties that may be adversely affected by the Project.
-A total of 965 cultural resources are present in the Project Area of Potential Effect, and 135 of these resources are considered historic properties (cultural resources determined to be eligible for listing in the NRHP).
+A total of 962 known cultural resources are present in the Project Area of Potential Effects.
+Of that total, 130 have been determined eligible for NRHP listing, 5 will be treated as eligible, 131 were determined not eligible, 17 have determinations pending, 1 is a National Historic Landmark, 2 are exempt from consideration, and 676 (17 in the direct APE and 659 in the indirect APE) have not been evaluated.